danghongyu/Workflow_for_genome_resolved_analysis/S05_MAG_dereplication_taxonomy_and_function/README.md

 The functional annotation of the MAGs is processed with Prokka and Anvi'o.

+Based on the KEGG annotation by Anvi'o, the metabolism of the MAGs can be determined.

 Installation and usage of GTDB-Tk can be found: https://ecogenomics.github.io/GTDBTk/

 Installation and usage of Prokka can be found: https://github.com/tseemann/prokka

-The usage for annotation with Anvi'o can be found:
+The usage for annotation and investigating the metabolism with Anvi'o can be found:
 https://anvio.org/help/7/programs/anvi-run-kegg-kofams/
 https://merenlab.org/tutorials/dfi-metagenomics-workshop/